isomerpages/mlaw-corp/news/speeches/_posts/2026-07-29-post-Closing Address by Minister Edwin Tong SC at Legal Profession Symposium.md

 ---
-title: Closing Address by Minister Edwin Tong SC at Legal Profession Symposium
+title: Closing Address by Minister for Law and Second Minister for Home Affairs Edwin Tong SC at Legal Profession Symposium
 permalink: /closing-address-by-minister-edwin-tong-sc-at-legal-profession-symposium/
 date: 2026-07-29
 layout: post